akka/alpakka-kafka/docs/src/main/paradox/testing.md

 As Kafka uses Scala internally, only the Scala versions supported by Kafka can be used together with Embedded Kafka.
 To be independent of Kafka's supported Scala versions, run [Kafka in a Docker container](#testing-with-kafka-in-docker).

+The helpers for running Embedded Kafka are available for **Scala 2.11 and 2.12**.

 @@@

 The testkit contains helper classes used by the tests in the Alpakka Kafka connector and may be used for other testing, as well.